dirkpetersen/froster/README.md

 ![image](https://user-images.githubusercontent.com/1427719/235330281-bd876f06-2b2a-46fc-8505-c065bb508973.png)

-Froster is a user-friendly tool that scans your file system metadata, recommends folders for archiving, generates checksums, and uploads your selections to Glacier or other S3-like storage.
+Froster is a user-friendly archiving tool for teams that move data between a posix file systems and S3 like object storage systems such as AWS Glacier.
+Froster can scan your file system metadata, recommend folders for archiving, generate checksums, and upload your selections to Glacier or other S3-like storage.
 It can retrieve data back from the archive using a single command.
 Additionally, Froster can mount S3/Glacier storage onto your on-premise file system and manage the [boto3 credentials/profiles](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html) that are utilized by the AWS CLI and other tools.

 ## Table of Contents
 * [Problem](#problem)